gcallah/JohnGray/papers/callahan.md

 Hobbes to write *Leviathan* have again become salient in our time, as the liberal world order that prevailed for some years after the fall of the Soviet Union is disappearing.

-Gray argues that "Hobbes was a liberal -- the only one, perhaps, still worth reading."
+Gray argues that "Hobbes was a liberal -- the only one, perhaps, still worth reading" (2023, p.
+4).
 He defends the claim that Hobbes was a liberal by first citing the four defining characteristics he described in *Liberalism*, namely, that liberalism is:

 - individualist
 - egalitarian